cal-cs184-student/sp23-proj-webpage-hiro/project1/project1.md

 In particular, we implemented different methods to resterize triangles and apply transformations to these triangles.
 We also implemented anti-aliasing using different techniques.

 # Part 1: Rasterizing Simple Triangle
-We implemented the following algorithm to rasgerize simple triangles
+We implemented the following algorithm to rasterize simple triangles
 1. Find the bounding box for the triangle by finding $$x_{max} = max(x_0, x_1, x_2)$$, $$x_{min} = min(x_0, x_1, x_2)$$ and $$y_{max} = max(y_0, y_1, y_2)$$ and $$y_{min} = min(y_0, y_1, y_2)$$.
 2. Loop over all each pixel $$(x, y)$$ with $$x_{min} <= x <= x_{max}$$ and $$y_{min} <= y <= y_{max}$$ and perform point-in-triangle test (described in lecture) on the point $$(x + 0.5, y + 0.5)$$ to determine if this point is in the triangle with vertices $$(x_0, y_0), (x_1, y_1), (x_2, y_2)$$.
 3. Set `sample_buffer[y * width + x]` with the corresponding color if the point-in-triangle returns `true` in the above step.